A1Liu/a1liu/config/README.md

+# DEPRECATED
+This is what I used before switching to NixOS/Nix.
+So far Nix has been able to completely solve the problem of configuration management for me, so none of this is relevant anymore.

 # Configurations
 My configurations!
 This repo contains the things that I like to keep constant between systems; things like application settings, file organizations, etc.